NextronSystems/elasticsearch-cluster-manual/introduction/index.rst

 Cockpit Server.
 However, when required Elasticsearch can easily be extended to become a cluster of almost arbitrary size.

-When running in Cluster mode, the Analysis Cockpit runs the underlying metadata database and acts as the cluster master, while all data is stored on the additional nodes.
+When running in cluster mode, the Analysis Cockpit is acting as the cluster master, while still storing event data.
+Any added cluster node will only store event data.

 When to consider Clustering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~